PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Basic_use.md

 **Main points**

 - default loss is :L2.
-Other options for continuous y are :Huber, :t (recommended in place of :Huber), :gamma, :L2loglink.
+Other options for continuous y are :Huber, :t (recommended in place of :Huber), :gamma, :gammaPoisson, :L2loglink.
 For zero-inflated continuous y, options are :hurdleGamma, :hurdleL2loglink, :hurdleL2
-- default is block cross-validation: use randomizecv = true to scramble the data.
+- default is block cross-validation with nfolds=4: use randomizecv = true to scramble the data.
+See [Global Equity Panel](../examples/Global_Equity_Panel.md) for further options on cross-validation (e.g. sequential cv, or generally controlling the training and validation sets).

 - fit, with automatic hyperparameter tuning if modality is :compromise or :accurate
 - save fitted model (upload fitted model)
 - average τ (smoothness parameter), which is also plotted.
 (Smoother functions ==> larger gains compared to other GBM)